-- original research in the lab sciences - the building of an art portfolio - statistical hypothesis testing, and or model building - interpretation and analysis of the activities of social agencies or businesses - graduate-level scholarship on a historical, literary or philosophical subject consultations.
-Additional information and detailed guidelines may be obtained from your advisor or from the Office of Counseling and Career Services, McGraw Hall, room 226, (607) 735-1830.
+- original research in the lab sciences - the building of an art portfolio - statistical hypothesis testing, and or model building - interpretation and analysis of the activities of social agencies or businesses - graduate-level scholarship on a historical, literary or philosophical subject

-The Pre-Graduate School Internship follows the current Career-Related Internship guidelines, as well as additional guidelines involving pre-project and post-project
+The Pre-Graduate School Internship follows the current Career-Related Internship guidelines, as well as additional guidelines involving pre-project and post-project consultations.
+Additional information and detailed guidelines may be obtained from your advisor or from the Office of Career Services, McGraw Hall, room 226, (607) 735-1830.